Spread the Word About Your Food: The Top Tips for Franchise Restaurant Marketing

 This is actually significantly lower than most other industries.
 The restaurants that do fail likely do so due to insufficient marketing.

 In today's digital age franchise restaurant owners can find massive success with modern restaurant marketing techniques.
 Gone are the days where word of mouth was the only way to spread the word about your business.

 With careful planning and some tips and tricks, your business will be booming with new and regular customers alike.

-Keep reading for some of our top restaurant marketing tips that you can use to improve your restaurant's marketability today.
+Keep reading for some of our top restaurant marketing tips that you can use to improve your multi-unit restaurant franchise's marketability today.

 Use Social Media to Your Advantage

 The advent of social media has been especially impactful in the franchise restaurant business.
 Apps like Yelp and Foursquare invite users to try new places and share their opinions with the world.

 If there's one thing people on social media like, it's sharing their opinion.

 Instagram has been integral in the popularization of the idea of "food porn" in which users share photos of the meals they are about to consume.

 Facebook combines the elements of these other apps by allowing the posting of pictures, status updates, and restaurant reviews.
 Just about everyone in the younger generations and many in the old is on Facebook.